nikunj410/Source-sink-dynamics-at-range-limits/README.md

 # Source-sink-dynamics-at-range-limits
 **Citation**

 Goel, N. and Keitt T.H.
 2022.
-The mismatch between range and niche limits due to source-sink dynamics can be greater than species mean dispersal distance.
-The American Naturalist.
+The mismatch between range and niche limits due to source-sink dynamics can be greater than species mean dispersal distance. _The American Naturalist_.

 **Author information**